 Unless you’re perfect, there will be times when things don’t go your way.
 You’re last to be picked in PE class, Yale says, “thank you, but no thank you”, and your girlfriend/boyfriend dumps you for another man/woman.
 Do you start sulking?
 Or do you get up, get angry, and prove to yourself you’re worth it?

 Some people are so afraid of rejection, they never put themselves out there.
+They let their childhood dreams die because society tells them to do this or that.
 They reject themselves before even giving others a chance!

 “Why would this school accept me?”